Cubulation of Bruhat graphs: Investigating the converse to Theorem

 For example, the left and middle of Figure~\ref{fig:booleanDihedral} depict the graphs $[1,s_i s_j]_\cB \cong \cC(1,1)$ and $[1,s_i s_js_k]_\cB \cong \cC(1,1,1)$, respectively, where $s_i$, $s_j$, and $s_k$ are three distinct simple generators.

 Note the following consequence for elements of short word-length, since every element $y \in W$ such that $\ell(y) \leq 2$ is necessarily standard parabolic Coxeter.
-By Exercise 7(a) in Chapter~5 of~\cite{BjoernerBrenti}, we have $\Pxy = 1$ for all $x \leq y$ for all $\ell(y) \leq 2$.
+By Exercise~7(a) in Chapter~5 of~\cite{BjoernerBrenti}, we have $\Pxy = 1$ for all $x \leq y$ with $\ell(y) \leq 2$.
 Therefore, short word-length provides another context where the converse to Theorem \ref{thm:Cubical=>Trivial} holds.

 \begin{corollary} Let $(W,S)$ be any Coxeter system, and suppose $y \in W$.
 If $\ell(y) \leq 2$, then $[1,y]_\cB$ is isomorphic to a cubical lattice.
 In particular, the converse to Theorem \ref{thm:Cubical=>Trivial} holds when $\ell(y) \leq 2$. \end{corollary}